About Our Club

 What are the communication methods within Spencer Rotary Club?

-We communicate with members via email regarding any important club updates or news.
-Rotary International publishes a monthly magazine called “The Rotarian,” and a subscription is included in your annual dues.
-Our club operates a public Facebook Page which is regularly updated with the latest news and activities.
-Each member also receives an annual directory containing contact information for all members.
+We communicate with members via email regarding important club updates or news.
+Rotary International publishes a monthly magazine called “The Rotarian,” and a subscription is included with your membership.
+Our club also operates a public Facebook Page which is regularly updated with the latest news and activities.
+Each member also has access to our membership directory containing contact information for all members.

 What are “happy dollars” all about?